CLICK HERE TO

 MAY 1997

-Finally, I think a bit too much has been made of the last scene – which sees Benny snog the Doctor and then throw him onto her bed – as it is hardly a certainty that they had sex.
-Parkin has left it clearly open so that you can think that if you want, but let's face it – it's nigh on inconceivable that they did.
-This is the Doctor we are talking about!
+On a finale note, I think a bit too much has been made of the book’s last scene – which sees Benny snog the Doctor and then throw him onto her bed – as it is hardly a certainty that they had sex.
+Parkin has clearly left it open so that you can think that if you want, but let’s face it – it’s nigh on inconceivable that they did.
+This is the Doctor we’re talking about!

 E.G. Wolverson has asserted his right under the Copyright, Designs and Patents Act, 1988 to be identified as the author of this work.